anmartinezs/pyseg_system/code/README.md

-## PYSEG SYSTEM (v 0.2.a)
+## PYSEG SYSTEM CODE (v 1.0)

-PySeg system contains software for template-free macromolecule localization, structural and quantiative organization analysis for cryo-electron tomography (cryo-ET) data.
+The code of PySeg system has been developed for template-free macromolecule localization, structural and quantitative organization analysis for cryo-electron tomography (cryo-ET) data.
+The code and data here is also available in GitHub (https://github.com/anmartinezs/pyseg_system.git).

 **IMPORTANT:** Proficiency in Python programming language is required to use all capabilities contained in PySeg, as GUI is not available at this point.
 PySeg is an open source project, contributions are welcome.